nod-ai/SHARK-TestSuite/iree_tests/README.md

     ```

 > [!NOTE]
 > TODO: Have Turbine itself output with parameters.
-The `iree-compile` passes
+The passes in `iree-compile`
 >   run as part of "global optimization" and muck with the program
 >   before/after export so handling it correctly in the frontend would be
 >   preferred.